 SanerNow offers the detection and remediation for CVE-2020-15999.
 It can also detect the affected Windows OS for CVE-2020-17087.
 Patch for the same is currently unavailable from Microsoft.

-According to the tweet by Ben Hawkes, the patch for CVE-2020-17087 is expected to be released on November 10 (Patch Tuesday).
+According to the tweet by Ben Hawkes, the patch for CVE-2020-17087 expects released on November 10 (Patch Tuesday).